ThuraAung1601/mmCRFseg/README.md

-# Myanmar Word Segmentation using Conditional Random Field
+# mmCRFseg : Myanmar Word Segmentation using Conditional Random Field

 Word Segmentation for Myanmar Language using Conditional Random Fields ( with character features )